SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 I think an important part of the story has been left out.
 On February 17, 2015 Chris Mason wrote a long blog post (at the request of this reviewer) for microBEnet about their paper and about some of the challenges in inferring the presence of anthrax in the subway.
 See https://www.microbe.net/2015/02/17/the-long-road-from-data-to-wisdom-and-from-dna-to-pathogen/**

+The focus of this manuscript and the section in question is on how preprints have been used to help move the scientific record.
+I appreciate Chris Mason's comments on the microBEnet blog, but I have also pointed out his response and correction to the scientific record, which was at least partially motivated by Petit et al's preprint posted on Zenodo.

 **Lines 265-267